IBM/mr-cassop/docs/docs/keyspace-management.md

 The Cassandra operator supports configuring replication settings for desired keyspaces.

-For each keyspace defined in `.spec.systemKeyspaces.names`, the operator will set options from `.spec.systemKeyspaces.dcs`.
+For each keyspace defined in `.spec.systemKeyspaces.keyspaces`, the operator will set options from `.spec.systemKeyspaces.dcs`.
 If the latter is not specified, the default is all DCs, each with replication factor of `3`.

 :::caution
 The keyspace must exist to be updated correctly.